paradajz/core/README.md

 ##### Analog reference

 Reference can be set to internal 1.1V, internal 2.56V, AVCC reference or AREF.
-To define reference use one of the following symbols:
+To define reference, set `vref` element to one of the following values:

 - `VREF_AREF`
 - `VREF_AVCC`